Featured Local Job: Office Administrator

 Local business in search of Office Administrator/Clerical.

-Locally, established business is in search of an energetic, enthusiastic, and well-organized individual for the position of Office Administrator/Clerical (part-time).
+Locally, established business is searching for an energetic, enthusiastic, and well-organized individual for the position of Office Administrator/Clerical (part-time).

 This is a part-time role requiring 20 to 25 hours per week, with a compensation of $680, depending on workload.